 The museum studies minor introduces students to the historical and theoretical foundations of contemporary museums.
 Museum Studies courses provide the opportunity to explore practical skills and the knowledge needed to work in today’s museums and other cultural institutions.
 Under faculty advisement, students can direct their selection of electives and applied learning to enhance their major disciplinary interests.
-The museum studies minor is a valuable and unique combination of the liberal arts and practical experience for unique career growth area.
+The museum studies minor is a valuable combination of the liberal arts and practical experience for unique career growth area.

 Fostering a multidisciplinary approach is particularly important for museum and archives professionals.
 Guided course projects challenge students to engage with local museums and collections for educational experiences that have an impact beyond the classroom.
 Under faculty advisement, students can direct their selection of electives and experiential learning to match their major disciplinary interests such as Art, History, Anthropology, Biology, or Business.
 The Museum Studies Internship course provides students the opportunity to work under the supervision of a museum practitioner in a professional setting that can occur on the Luther campus, in their local community, or at cultural institutions across the country.